NATIONAL STOP BULLYING DAY

 National Stop Bullying Day on the second Wednesday in October brings together students, faculty, and parents to end bullying.

-This annual designation brings awareness to the need to stand up against and put an end to bullying.
+This annual designation promotes standing up against and put an end to bullying.
 No child should be afraid to ride a bus or go to school because a classmate threatens them.
-Children who have been bullied should feel they can report the incident without repercussions.
+Children who have been bullied should also feel they can report the incident without repercussions.

 Types of Bullying